-Student lounges are located in the commons area on the basement level of the main building and in the Annex.
-The student lounge areas are equipped with vending machines, microwaves, refrigerators, tables, and chairs.
-Students are encouraged to eat lunch in the student lounges or on the rooftop patio of the main building, weather permitting.
+The student lounge is in Room 375 and is equipped with vending machines, microwaves, refrigerators, tables, and chairs.
+Students are encouraged to eat lunch in the student lounge.
 Holding study and student meetings is permissible in the provided space available.
 Students utilizing the refrigerators are strongly encouraged to label their food, as many lunch bags look alike.
 Students are required to clean out their items each Friday.